 In English these hybrids are called geeps, in French, chabins, and in Spanish, cabrunos.
 The term geep is also often applied to goat-sheep chimeras.
 Chimeras are organisms that are composed of cells derived from different zygotes.
 Goat-sheep chimeras, then, are composed of cells derived from both a sheep zygote and a goat zygote.
 In a broad sense, they are also goat-sheep hybrids.
 But they are not ordinary hybrids, that is, “sexual” hybrids.
-Sexual hybrids result when gametes of two distinct types (in the present case a goat gamete and a sheep gamete) fuse during fertilization.
+A sexual goat-sheep hybrid results when a goat gamete and a sheep gamete fuse during fertilization.
 (The issue of whether the term geep should be applied only to chimeras is discussed at the bottom of this page.)

 Rates of conception from this cross are much higher with ram semen than with goat (but still much lower than in non-mixed matings).
 In fact, Shelton (1993) says that "When a male goat is mated to a female sheep, conception does not, in general, occur.
 The apparent explanation is a failure of sperm transport due to immunological antagonism.
 If a male sheep is mated to a female goat, conception will occur in a large number of cases, but the conception rate of 30-50% is below that of intra-species mating.
 The normal result of mating a male sheep to a female goat is a hybrid embryo which dies in the 40-50 day range, with some surviving for a more extended time."
 In a small scale study, Kelk et al. (1997) found that the fertilization rate was 72% in the usual direction and zero with the cross reversed.